 Recent Activities and Accomplishments

 - Parabolic campaigns were flown in July, August and September 2011 with good success resulting from each of the 18 payloads.
 The FOP team partnered with the experienced Johnson Space Center (JSC) Reduced Gravity Office team to streamline the payload flow and flight readiness review process at the Ellington AFB ground operations center.
 Valuable lessons were learned that will improve future parabolic campaigns and are anticipated to positively influence the early suborbital flights, as well.

 - A suborbital vehicle-developed adjustable payload rack was developed and two small, autonomous payloads were procured, tested and integrated with it for flight-related compatibility assessments with an evolving Masten sRLV.
 One payload is a commercial flight vehicle environmental monitoring and recording system and the other is commercial GPS-linked vehicle location sensing and broadcast system provided by the FAA.

 - The FOP team coordinated the solicitation, evaluation and selection of five new payloads for early suborbital flights and five new payloads for parabolic flights.
 These campaigns are projected for March/April 2012.
 In addition, 35 new proposals have been submitted in response to an Announcement of Opportunities for payloads that was issued in November 2011.
 Selections of proposals from this latest announcement are due to be made in February 2012.

-Flight Opportunities, part of the Space Technology Program, is managed at NASA's Dryden Flight Research Center in Edwards, Calif.
-NASA's Ames Research Center in Moffett Field, Calif., manages the payload activities for the program.
+Flight Opportunities, part of the Space Technology Program, is managed at NASA's Dryden Flight Research Center in Edwards, CA. NASA's Ames Research Center in Moffett Field, CA., manages the payload activities for the program.